 - The poster must be sent via email as a PDF file through the link that you will receive in a notification email not later than 31st of March.
 The Palestinian Medical Technology Association will take the responsibility of printing out the posters.

 - It is recommended that you limit the text to approximately one-fourth of the space, and use visuals for presenting your research.

-- The board the poster will be mounted on will be in a “portrait” position, therefore it is preferred that you print your poster in the format (long dimension is vertically).
+- The board the poster will be mounted on will be in a “portrait” position, therefore, your poster should be in a vertical format (long dimension is vertically).